Amazon-Vine-Explorer/AmazonVineExplorer/README.md

 * The New Products Button shows the amount of new products
 * Added new Button to left Side to set ALL Products to !isNew
 * Added Indicators (left bottom corner) who shows Database aktivity, Database cleanup and Backgroundscan aktivity
+* Added more Randomness for Backgroundscanner.
+Default Delay (4S) + 0-4S Per Dataquerry from Amazon
 * a few little bugfixes

 ##### [01.12.2023] - Version 0.7.1